SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 btp target --subaccount trial
 ```

-That's not quite right, is it?
+Hmm, that's not quite right, is it?

 Here we see there's a distinction between the display name and the ID.
 The help above, as well as the error message you just saw as a result of not actually specifying a real ID, gives us a clue as to how we find it.

 👉 Do that now, using the "list" action on the "subaccount" object in the "accounts" group: